venator-ir/HoneyPi/README.md

 * HoneyPi is designed as a lightweight detection mechanism, not a full IDS platform.
 * Use strong passwords or SSH keys for administrative access.
-* Place HoneyPi on internal networks where unauthorized activity would be suspicious.
+* Place HoneyPi on internal networks where unauthorized activity would be suspicious, like in Dark Space subnets or near cyber key terrain used by attackers.
 * Monitor alerts regularly.